 Because “split” might not be the correct term, let me explain this better.

 Let’s imagine your WooCommerce cart table is sorted by A>Z (with my WooCommerce cart sorting snippet for example).
-If your business model and/or UX requires it, then you might need to “add a cart table row” to communicate the fact those items belong to that letter:
+If your business model and/or UX requires it, then you might need to add “a cart table heading” for each letter:

 - A